 Students should enroll in BNFO 500 (Teaching Experience) or equivalent course code in another department, during each quarter in which they are a teaching assistant.
 They should also contact the BISB graduate coordinator in advance of each teaching assistantship to complete required paperwork and other administrative arrangements.

-Students should attend the Teaching + Learning Commons' Fall TA training (scheduled shortly before fall quarter begins) if they will be doing their first TAship any time that school year.
+Students should attend the Teaching + Learning Commons / Engaged Teaching Hub Fall TA training (scheduled shortly before fall quarter begins) if they will be doing their first TAship any time that school year.
 Students doing TAships in other departments should check if the other department has a department-specific TA training program.

 UCSD requires that all TAs receive training in teaching.
 Most departments use the Teaching Assistant Development Program at TLC to provide some or all of their training.
 Typically, training consists of a combination of workshops, observations, and consultations designed to provide an opportunity for graduate students, TAs, and postdocs to explore many of the issues involved in college and university teaching and develop the competencies required of effective college instructors.
 TLC also offers weekly workshops for some quarters.
-Check the TLC website for further information, particularly these pages:
+Check the TLC and Engaged Teaching Hub websites for further information, particularly these pages: